HiMyNameIsIlNano/my_freebsd/README.md

 ```

 ## Further Configuration Possibilities:
-The `desktop_configurer` is driven by a configuration file named `openbox_configurer.config`.
-The `openbox_configurer.config` is a simple `json-like` file containing a list of programs and flags used for the configuration of the desktop environment.
+The `desktop_configurer` is driven by a configuration file named `openbox_installer.config`.
+The `openbox_installer.config` is a simple `json-like` file containing a list of programs and flags used for the configuration of the desktop environment.
 The meaning of each configuration item is described below:

 1. desktop_ports: A category of ports used to configure the desktop (e.g. openbox, gtk themes, etc.).
 The list MUST BE comma separated with NO EMPTY SPACE between the items;
 2. office_ports: A category of ports used to configure the office suite system wide (e.g. libreoffice).
 The list MUST BE comma separated with NO EMPTY SPACE between the items;